brendan-duncan/archive/README.md

 import 'package:archive/archive.dart';
 void main() {
-  // Use an InputFileStream to access the zip file without storing it in memory. final inputStream = InputFileStream('test.zip');
+  // Use an InputFileStream to access the zip file without storing it in memory.
+  // Note that using InputFileStream will result in an error from the web platform
+  // as there is no file system there. final inputStream = InputFileStream('test.zip');
   // Decode the zip from the InputFileStream.
 The archive will have the contents of the
   // zip, without having stored the data in memory.